Killer Shrike: Unnamed criminal

 Killer Shrike sold his original costume to Roderick Kingsley, who then sold it to an unnamed criminal.
-Killer Shrike was present with Hobgoblin (who was actually Roderick Kingsley's butler Claude) when he led his forces into battle against the Goblin King's Goblin Nation.
-After Hobgoblin was killed by Goblin King, Killer Shrike was among the villains that defected to the Goblin Nation.
+Killer Shrike is present with Hobgoblin (Kingsley's butler Claude) during his battle with the Goblin Nation.
+After Hobgoblin is killed by Goblin King, Killer Shrike defects to the Goblin Nation.

-Following Spider-Man's victory over the Goblin King, Killer Shrike was seen with the former Hobgoblin henchmen at the Bar with No Name where they encounter Electro.
-Killer Shrike is later among the villains at the Bar with No Name that convinces Black Cat to lead them.

-During the "AXIS" storyline, Killer Shrike was among the supervillains that Missile Mate assembled to join the side of Phil Urich (who was operating as Goblin King) and the remnants of the Goblin Underground upon claiming that Roderick Kingsley "abandoned" them.

-Killer Shrike and Melter later beat up Ringer to serve as Black Cat's warning to anyone who steals from her.

 Powers and abilities

 Extensive conditioning and surgery by Brand Corporation scientists enhanced Simon Maddicks's strength and other physical abilities.
 He is capable of flight by means of a surgically implanted anti-gravity generator at the base of his spine, activated by a neural link.

 Besides that, he has extensive training and experience in hand-to-hand combat and martial arts, and proficiency with hand weapons including guns and knives.

-Killer Shrike wears body armor, an armored suit made of an insulated steel alloy mesh capable of protecting him from flight turbulence and small caliber weapons fire.
-His major weapons system is the twin power-blasters worn on his wrists, with titanium talons capable of slashing flesh, wood, cinderblock, and light metals, and of discharging high-frequency electrical bolts.
+Killer Shrike wears an armored suit made of an insulated steel alloy that protects him from turbulence and small caliber weapons fire.
+His major weapons system is the twin power-blasters worn on his wrists, which possess powerful titanium claws and can generate electricity.

 Other versions

-Ultimate Marvel

-The Ultimate version of Killer Shrike made a cameo in Ultimate Spider-Man #72, trying to rob Roxxon Energy Corporation Industries of their supply of Adamantium - but was apprehended by Spider-Man.
-This version was a deranged, desperate man who seemed to almost froth at the mouth.
-Spider-Man himself referred to him as 'Steroid-Boy with a Laser Tag Fetish'.
-It was later revealed that he was an employee of Tinkerer hired specifically to bother Donald Roxxon as part of his revenge for firing him.
+An alternate universe variant of Simon Maddicks / Killer Shrike from Earth-1610 makes a cameo appearance in Ultimate Spider-Man #72.

 In other media

 The Simon Maddicks incarnation of Killer Shrike appears in Iron Man: Armored Adventures, voiced by Ty Olsson.
-This version is an enforcer for the Maggia in season one and Justin Hammer / Titanium Man in season two who is often paired with Unicorn.
+This version is an enforcer for the Maggia in the first season and Justin Hammer / Titanium Man in the second season.
 Additionally, his anti-gravity generator is incorporated into his wrist blasters.